metablaster/WindowsFirewallRuleset/SECURITY.md

 ## Methods to maximize your security and privacy

-[SecurityAndPrivacy.md](/docs/SecurityAndPrivacy.md) privdes some suggestions on how to take control over your privacy and how to secure personal computer.
+[SecurityAndPrivacy.md](/docs/SecurityAndPrivacy.md) privdes some suggestions on how to take control over your privacy and how to secure a personal computer.

 It might help you to resolve issues without having to report a problem or ask questions.